Note: wherever we use the word “schools” we also mean non-profit childcare centres.

 Return any unused envelopes via internal school board mail to your regional contact (childcares may send directly to Nourish) to reduce waste.

-Remember funds raised must be used to support healthy food initiatives or programs in the school.
+Remember funds raised must be used to support school wide healthy food programs.

 When is my school’s selling period?